wduquette/joe/mdbook/src/grammar.md

 - Comments begin with `//` rather than `%`
 - Horn clauses end with `;` rather than '.'.
 - Relations usually have initial caps, to match Monica type names.
-- Constant terms can be Monica keywords, strings, or numbers, or, if read from a scripted input fact, any Monica value.
+- Constant terms can be Monica scalar values, or, if read from a scripted input fact, any Monica value.
 - Variables are normal identifiers, usually lowercase.
 - Wildcards are identifiers with a leading `_`.